DaBisounours/dero-visual-scripting/README.md

   - [ ] Deploy on IPFS
   - [ ] Install / Test on simulator
 - [ ] Refactor
+  - [ ] Header
   - [ ] Graph types all in one place

 ### Improvements suggestions
 > - Read from a smart contract
 >
 >Depending on how the smart contract is formatted it might be hard.
 I'm open to any advice on parsing.

+> Right clicking a blank area of canvas brings up a list of nodes that can be created.

+> Perhaps a menu of object primitives along the top that can bed dragged into the scene